Skip to product information

 What accessories should I use with my controller?

 Always use properly sized fuses, breakers, and disconnects.
-A remote temperature sensor improves charging accuracy in extreme climates.
-Sapphire offers disconnect switches and accessories designed to work with our batteries and controllers.
+A remote temperature sensor can improve charging accuracy in extreme climates, especially with lead batteries.

 How long does a solar charge controller last?